 All priority 4 and priority 5 files may be acknowledged.
 Files activated by a dry contact input may be acknowledged by activating the acknowledge dry contact input.
 Files activated by a serial command may be acknowledged by the serial acknowledge command.
-Files which have been acknowledged will play one more time and then be removed from the queue.
+Files which have been acknowledged will play one more time and then be removed from the gueue.
 String files which have been programmed with a file repeat will play the number of times selected by the file repeat option and then be removed from the queue.
 Dry contact activated files which have been acknowledged must have their input released and then reactivated to play again.
 Serial command activated files which have been acknowledged must have another serial start command transmitted to play again.

 Any dry contact input may be selected to be the acknowledge input.
 An input selected to be the acknowledge input may not be used to activate files to play.
 The acknowledge input feature may be disabled by selecting input 0 to be the acknowledge input.
-The acknowledge input is selected by first selecting the required input on a Series DV-200 and then transferring the Series DV-200's configuration.
+The acknowledge input selection is located in the SETUP procedure from the main menu.